 Top 10 Breakup Movies Ever Made

-Breaking up with your partner may not always be a messy affair, there are times when you realize certain limitations and mutually agree on something beneficial for both.
-But there are times when you find yourself in a situation where your partner has given you every reason to not trust them, and this usually sabotages everything.
-You have fights, you do not want to carry on but you do want to shove a piece of your mind down the other person’s ear.
-Break up is an emotional disaster, and like every disaster its effects are present for a prolonged period after it takes place.
+Breaking up with your partner may not always be a messy affair; there are times when you realize certain limitations and mutually agree on something beneficial for both.
+But there are times when you find yourself in a situation where your partner has given you every reason not to trust them, and this usually sabotages everything.
+You have fights; you do not want to carry on, but you do want to shove a piece of your mind down the other person’s ear.
+Break up is an emotional disaster, and like every disaster, its effects are present for a prolonged period after it takes place.
 This is usually the time when you go through different phases.

 10. High Fidelity (2000)

 You are a miserable, eternally confused person who not only messes up your own personal life but your partner’s as well.
-You are the dominating cause of the break-up and you are neither the manipulating female or the abusive male, you are a person who can’t make things straight and hurt the one person involved in it.
+You are the dominating cause of the break-up, and you are neither the manipulating female nor the abusive male; you are a person who can’t make things straight and hurt the one person involved in it.
 ‘High Fidelity’ is what rom-coms today are deficient in.
 There’s no realism left in them, and are ripped right off Disney classics with modern day prince-princesses.
 This rom-com is lovably honest with a lead who’s a great representation of a large section of youth.

 Read More: Best Marriage Movies of All Time